 Seeing an opportunity for business growth can be exciting.
 But turning your big idea into a practical reality will take careful research and planning – not to mention investment.
 Use this 10-step list as your reality check.

-If you want to grow your business, start by reviewing your cashflow.
+If you want to grow your retail business, start by reviewing your cash flow.
 Work out how much money comes in and goes out.
 Use the information to plan the year ahead.
-Your plan should identify how much cash you need to invest in your company’s growth and what you will use it for – for example, hiring employees or buying equipment.
+Your plan should identify how much cash you need to invest in your business’s growth and what you will use it for – for example, hiring employees or buying stock.

 Could you and your staff be more efficient in the way you do things?
 Do your business practices and policies get in the way sometimes?
 If yes, it might be time to review your day-to-day processes to identify what you can improve.